zainic/WhatsApp-Python-Shell/README.md

 `\function input1 input2`

-note : remenber all input from WhatsApp are string
+note : remenber all input from WhatsApp are string.

 Ex: